Evidence Submission Information

 Physical Evidence Handbook and Guidelines

 The WSCLB has published the 8th Edition of the Physical Evidence Handbook on the public side of WILEnet.
-Additionally, the WSCLB has put together more condensed references for Evidence Do's and Dont's, DNA Analysis, Latent Print and Controlled Substance.
+Additionally, the WSCLB has put together more condensed references for Evidence Do's and Dont's.
+Additional references and Submission Guidelines are located on the Evidence Submission Guideline Tab.

 As of May 01, 2019 the WSCLB has issued a guidance letter that is specific to Toxicology Evidence Submissions.
 For more information please see this announcement.